Computing the geometric endomorphism ring of a genus 2 Jacobian: Certifying the existence of extra endomorphisms

 \subsection{Complex Multiplication}

-All the genus 2 curves defined over the rational field whose Jacobian is geometrically simple and admits (potential) CM by a quartic field have been listed in \cite{MR1609658} (that the list is complete has been proven in \cite{MR1807666}).
+All the genus 2 curves defined over the rational field whose Jacobian is geometrically simple and admits (potential) CM by the maximal order of a quartic field have been listed in \cite{MR1609658} (that the list is complete has been proven in \cite{MR1807666}).
 The list of such curves is finite, and in fact pretty short, so we can test whether we are in either of these cases simply by matching the absolute Igusa invariants of our curve against this list.
 We shall not discuss this case further, because an algorithmic approach to proving that a given Jacobian has complex multiplication has already been discussed in \cite{MR1648415}.
-Notice that this case is made easier by the fact that the entries of the period matrix of a CM Jacobian are algebraic.
+We do remark, however, that in our tests we did not find any genus-2 curves with complex multiplication by a non-maximal order in a quartic field.